Oreo Mousse Cheesecake

 Oreo & cream cheese mousse

 Using a food processor, grind Oreo cookies into small crumbs.
 Keep aside.
-Whip the cold heavy cream until you almost get soft peaks (beware not to over whip, the goal is to get a texture that resembles yogurt).
+Whisk 200 g cold heavy cream until you almost get soft peaks (beware not to over whip, the goal is to get a texture that resembles yogurt).
 Keep in the fridge.

 Remove the whipped cream from the fridge, whip it a little bit and then fold it into the cheese mixture in 3 parts until the mixture is uniform.
 Add the Oreo crumbs and fold as well.
 Pour immediately into the large ring over the Oreo base to the top (and even a little bit more).